 Australia's foreign investment laws also allow investors and investment funds to apply for 'exemption certificates' in certain circumstances (which apply as a form of pre-approval by FIRB of certain investments by the applicant that meet some common criteria).
-The FIRB has recently updated its policy with the aim of providing clarity to investors and investment funds seeking to apply for 'exemption certificates'.
 Exemption certificates are increasingly sought by investors and investment funds that wish to obtain pre-approval by FIRB of a future programme of acquisitions, particularly given the time and costs that would otherwise be involved in having to make individual applications for each proposed investment.
 An exemption certificate generally applies for a prescribed period (commonly one year), and covers acquisitions that meet certain pre-approved criteria and have an acquisition value below the prescribed individual acquisition amounts (subject to an aggregate overall acquisition value).